Valar-Systems/Glasscalibur/README.md

 In case an object or limb gets in the way during window operations, the device will automatically stop and save its location.

-In the event that you leave the window locked, the device will automateically detect a locked window and stop the motor.
+In the event that you leave the window locked, the device will automatically detect a locked window and stop the motor.

 ## Will it work on your window?